Everything To Know About Dementia: Signs, Symptoms, Causes, Types, Prevention & Treatment

 Treatment

-To treat dementia, doctors will treat whatever is causing it.
+For treatment, doctors will treat whatever is causing it.
 About 20% of the causes of dementia are reversible.
 If the cause of a person’s dementia is not reversible, treatment will focus on managing symptoms, particularly agitation and other emotional concerns.

 Prevention